akarnokd/ThePlanetCrafterMods/README.md

 Biodome T2 generated tree barks can be deposited remotely too via `*TreeRoot`.

-With Insects & Waterfalls update, the mod also works with Silk generators:
+With Insects & Waterfalls update, the mod also works with Silk generators and Beehives:

 - `*Silk`
+- `*Bee1Larvae`

 You can override the default naming convention via the `Aliases` configuration option by listing the resource id and the target naming: